Processes

 path('many_*.txt', arity: '1..*') // one or more files are expected

-When a task is created, Nextflow will check whether the received files for each path input match the declared arity, and fail if they do not.
+When a task is executed, Nextflow will check whether the received files for each path input match the declared arity, and fail if they do not.

 Note

-Process path inputs have nearly the same interface as described in Files and I/O, with one difference which is relevant when files are staged into a subdirectory.
+inputs have nearly the same interface as described in Path, with one difference which is relevant when files are staged into a subdirectory.
 Given the following input:

 Multiple input files

-A path input can also accept a collection of files instead of a single value.
-In this case, the input variable will be a Groovy list, and you can use it as such.
+input can also accept a collection of files instead of a single value.
+In this case, the input variable will be a list.

 When the input has a fixed file name and a collection of files is received by the process, the file name will be appended with a numerical suffix representing its ordinal position in the list.
 For example: